ScaleSec/gcp_sa_lister/README.md

 ## Disclaimer

-You need to have the Recommender service (API) enabled across your projects with insights pre-existing.
+You need to have the Recommender service (API) enabled across your projects with insights preexisting.
 For directions on enabling the API visit the [documentation](https://cloud.google.com/recommender/docs/enabling).